WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/extending-the-block-editor.md

 Add a quote block, and in the right sidebar under Styles, you will see your new Fancy Quote style listed.

-Click the Fancy Quote to select and apply that style to your quote block
+Click the Fancy Quote to select and apply that style to your quote block:

 ![Fancy Quote Style in Inspector](https://raw.githubusercontent.com/WordPress/gutenberg/master/docs/designers-developers/assets/fancy-quote-in-inspector.png)